-Snow may not be part of the upcoming holidays, but Camp Tournesol can definitely guarantee a happy holiday season sprinkled with la Francophonie!
+Snow has fallen and the cold weather has come early this year, but Camp Tournesol can guarantee a happy holiday season sprinkled with la Francophonie!

 Just because school’s out for a few weeks doesn’t mean that your children have to stop improving their French and learning skills.
 In fact, the winter break is a perfect time to show them how easy and fun it can be to continue practicing their French skills even outside of school.

-Of course, the key to effectively learning a language is to bring it outside of the classroom and into other aspects of everyday life.
+Of course, the key to effectively learning a language is to bring it outside of the classroom so kids don’t associate the language strictly with school but also with the fun and entertaining aspects of life.

 Here are some suggestions from the Camp Tournesol team to entertain your family in French during your well-deserved winter break.

 Singing holiday music is a must this season!
 So why not do it in French!

 Here is a great playlist of YouTube videos of Christmas carols and other holiday music, all complete with French lyrics so that your child can sing along!

 Nothing better to warm your heart during the cold winter than a good book!
 This winter break, take advantage of all the opportunities that rough Canadian Winter weather gives us to stay inside and read.
 It’s an excellent opportunity to practice reading in French with your child!
 Our expert librarian compiled a list just for our parents: